 Grants and donations received, along with the purchase of our books and merchandise, support CWGLA's efforts to continue Elise’s mission of documenting African American family history.

 We are proud of all of the students who participated in the We See You (WSY) Creative Writing Contest.
-In addition to receiving the Elise Woodson Scholarship Award and the Elise Woodson Education Stipend, participants' personal narratives will be published in a volume of Snapshots: Student Edition.
+In addition to receiving the Elise Woodson Scholarship Award.
+The participants' personal narratives will be published in a volume of Snapshots: Volume 8.

 Please join us in support of our mission by making a tax-deductible donation the Elise Woodson Scholarship Award Fund.
 Your generosity will assist young scholars in their academic endeavors.
 To donate, click the donate button at the top of our website or send certified funds to P.O.
 Box 470707, Los Angeles, California 90047.